Podcast - Latest Episode

 611. Bon Jovi / 7800° Fahrenheit.
 1985.
 2/5

 This really is quite an amazing album.
 Every trick that was being used in recording music in 1985 can be found on this album - overuse of synths and keyboards, terribly weak and doused-out backing vocals, a complete lack of real guitar strength, and Bon Jovi's lead vocals at almost a monotone level.
-In 1985 the glam metal scene was being dominated by Motley Crue, Ratt and W.A.S.P.
+In 1985 the hair metal scene was being dominated by Motley Crue, Ratt and W.A.S.P, and Poison and LA Guns weren’t far away.
 And they were all doing it better and harder than this.
-A lesson Bon Jovi soon learned.
+It was a lesson that Bon Jovi soon learned and rectified quickly.
+And it isn’t hard to understand why the band has written this album off when it comes to their live set lists and their discography in general.
+Because of everything I’ve pointed out here.
+It just isn’t great.
+To be honest, if someone in the modern day picked up this album, having never heard it before, and listened to it and got past the first couple of songs without already feeling as though they should turn it off, I’d be very surprised.

 Wednesday, June 13, 2012